jpott09/OSRS3/README.md

 Ensure you have Python installed.
 This project was built using version 3.11.4.

+Install all requirements with pip install -r requirements:

+- Navigate to this folder containing the README.mk and requirements.txt
+- Type 'pip install -r requirements.txt'

+# OR

-Install the following external libraries using pip module:
+Install the following external libraries manually using pip module:
+(this will install the latest version of each library, and COULD cause issues, if the project is using deprecated calls in the future)

 - apscheduler: `pip install apscheduler`
 - colorama: `pip install colorama`